HongyanJi/TicTacToeGUI/README.md

 # Project2820
-Second version: Added GUI functionality.
+Project Homework 6 December:
-Works: Check for win and draw.
-Start new game by the button "Regame?".
+1:To run the project, please go to the main method in the TicTacToeGUI.kt file.
-No "Exit" button.
-If player wanted to exit, s/he needs to stop it manually.
+2:Works: Check for win and draw in a 3x3 board with 2 players.
+Restart or close the game by click the two pop-up buttons.